-If you’re wondering how to polish concrete, Glossy Floors has created (And will continue to update) a comprehensive concrete polishing guide so you can better understand what it takes to polish concrete floors.
+If you’re wondering how to polish concrete, Glossy Floors has created (And will continue to update) our comprehensive concrete polishing guide so you can better understand what it takes to polish concrete floors.
+Be sure to check out our Facebook Page.

-Concrete that hasn’t been polished will often have a topical coating (Epoxy for instance) or adhesive (Carpet, black mastic, adhesive, etc.) present that will need to be removed using a mechanical floor prep machine that uses metal abrasive diamonds.
+Concrete that has an existing material (Epoxy or carpet for instance) will need to be removed and once removed, there will usually be an adhesive (Carpet, black mastic, adhesive, etc.) present that will need to be removed using a mechanical floor prep machine that uses metal abrasive diamonds.
 If the aggregate in the concrete is to be exposed, the burnish that exists from the original pour will need to be removed as well.
-Yes, this is how to polish concrete.
-It’s a little harder than most people realize.
+This is how to polish concrete.
+It’s a little more complex than most people realize.

 There are many different types of polished concrete finishes, but we will focus on the main (Most widely used) polishing process in this article.
 The polishing process includes five specific steps.

-Before the concrete polishing process begins, Glossy Floors will conduct a floor hardness test to determine which diamond tooling we should start with.
-In learning how to polish concrete, this is an important step that shouldn’t be overlooked.
+Before the concrete polishing process begins, Glossy Floors conducts a floor hardness test to determine which diamond tooling we should start with.
+Learning how to polish concrete, this is an important step that shouldn’t be overlooked.
 Once the proper tooling has been determined, we begin the concrete polishing process by placing the appropriate diamond tooling on our grinder.

-If any concrete repairs are needed, this is the best time to get it completed.
-Holes are filled and ground down level, tack strip holes fro carpet are filled and ground level with the existing concrete, cracks are managed, etc.
+If any concrete repairs are needed, this is the best time to get them completed.
+Once they have been cleaned out, the holes are filled and ground down level, tack strip holes from the carpet are filled and ground level with the existing concrete, cracks are managed, etc.

-If there is an epoxy or glue on the floor, the process becomes a little more involved, but for the sake of this article, the first step of the concrete polishing process involves grinding the concrete with one of the following grits: 6 ~ 16 ~ 25 ~ 40 ~ 80 ~ 150.
+If there is an epoxy or glue on the floor, the process becomes a little more involved, but for the sake of this article, the first step of the concrete polishing process involves grinding the concrete with one of the following grits: 6 ~ 18/20 ~ 30/40 ~ 60/80 ~ 120.
+PCD’s would be used to aide in glue removal, but we’ll save that for a different article.
+Right now we’re just concentrating on the very basics of how to polish concrete.

-After we complete the initial grinding process using our metal diamonds, we use a 50 grit transitional diamond pad.
+After we complete the initial grinding process using our metal diamonds, we use a 30 or 50-grit transitional diamond pad.
 This pad helps in the transition between the metal diamonds and the resin diamonds.
+It also helps remove any remaining scratches.

-Once the transitional diamonds are completed, we begin using either our 50 or 100 grit resin pads and continue using the 200 grit.
+Once the transitional diamonds are completed, we begin using either our 50 or 100-grit transitionals and continue using the 200-grit.

 Apply Stains and Densifier

 After removing a thin layer of concrete, the concrete itself becomes weak and soft.
 Applying a concrete densifier will help harden the concrete once again.
 After the stain has dried (If using concrete stain) we apply the concrete densifier, keeping the slab wet anywhere from 20-30 minutes.
 Sometimes a second coat of concrete densifier is used.
-While this is how to polish concrete, everyone does it slightly different.
+While this is how to polish concrete, everyone does it a little differently.

 Honing The Concrete

-After our concrete stain and densifier has completely dried, (It’s important for the concrete to be completely dry!) we continue the concrete polishing process using our 400 grit diamond pads.
+After our concrete stain and densifier have completely dried, (It’s important for the concrete to be completely dry!) we continue the concrete polishing process using our 400-grit diamond pads.
 It’s usually during this step of the concrete polishing process that you will begin to see a glossy floor.
 When learning how to polish concrete, this is trial and error.

 Polishing The Concrete